On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-Due to the above claim, we may assume that in a solution all changed votes are edge-votes.
-Similar to the proof of the above claim, after changing a vote, there are three possibilities.
-However, it is easy to see that it does not make sense to change a vote so that the vote does not approve anyone since doing so does not decrease the score gap between~$p$ and any other candidate.
+By Claim~\ref{claim-a}, we may assume that in a feasible solution, all modified votes are edge-votes.
+Similar to the proof of Claim~\ref{claim-a}, after changing a vote, there are three possibilities.
+However, changing a vote into an empty vote is not meaningful, as this does not decrease the score gap between $p$ and any other candidate.
 Therefore, we consider only the first two cases.
-Additionally, it is optimal to full use the number of deletion operations.
-So, we assume that in the solution exactly $\ell=\frac{\kappa \cdot (\kappa-1)}{2}$ votes are changed.
-Moreover, if an edge-vote is determined to be changed, it only makes sense to remove~$p$ from the vote.
-Let~$t_1$ and~$t_2$ respectively denote the numbers of votes that are changed in the solution in a way as in Cases~(1) and~(2).
-Then, it holds that
+Additionally, it is optimal to fully utilize the allowed number of deletion operations.
+Thus, we assume that in the feasible solution, exactly $\ell=\frac{\kappa \cdot (\kappa-1)}{2}$ AppDel operations are performed.
+Moreover, if an edge-vote is selected to be changed, candidate~$p$ should be among the removed candidates.
+Let~$t_1$ and~$t_2$ denote the number of votes that approve exactly one candidate and exactly two candidates after the changes, respectively.
+Then, we have